What is Expedited Trucking & How Can I Get a Job Doing It?

 While you will compete for loads, you will not be in a breakneck race with other drivers, nor will you be center stage on television.
 You will be balancing some important factors:

-• Time—Your load is time-sensitive, because whatever you are hauling must be on site, on time, to prevent a manufacturer from shutting down a factory, an oil field from stopping its pumps, or a curtain from closing on the big Broadway show
+- Time—Expediting trucking is important because your load is time-sensitive.
+Whatever you are hauling must be on site, on time, to prevent a manufacturer from shutting down a factory, an oil field from stopping its pumps, or a curtain from closing on the big Broadway show.

 Any sense of battle you feel will be between you and the elements—time, weather, gravity—and not from other haulers.